-The parts department offers Honda Genuine Parts, Pro Honda products and Honda Accessories that provide the same quality that went into your vehicle.
+The parts department offers Honda Genuine Parts, Pro Honda products, Honda Accessories (USA only), and Honda accessories and products (Canada only) that provide the same quality that went into your vehicle.

-The sales department offers the HondaCare® Protection Plan to extend almost all of your warranty coverage.
+USA The sales department offers the HondaCare® Protection Plan to extend almost all of your warranty coverage.